rivy/js.xdg-app-paths/readme.md

 const xdgAppPaths = require('xdg-app-paths')( options );
 ```

 The object returned by the module constructor is an XDGAppPaths Function object, augmented with attached methods.
-It acts a flexible constructor when called directly (eg, `const p = xdgAppPaths()`) returning a newly constructed, unrelated, XDGAppPaths object.
+When called directly (eg, `const p = xdgAppPaths(...)`), it acts as a constructor, returning a new, and unrelated, XDGAppPaths object.

 > #### `options`
 >